microbus-io/fabric/docs/tech/codegen.md

 For microservices that fire events (i.e. event sources), the API package implements a `MulticastTrigger` and a `Hook`. `MulticastTrigger` is used to facilitate the triggering of events and should generally be used only by the microservice itself. `Hook` is used to facilitate other microservices in subscribing to the events of this microservice.

+## Integration Testing

+Placeholder [integration tests](./integrationtesting.md) are generated for each of the microservice's handlers to encourage developers to test each of them and achieve high code coverage.

 ## Embedded Resources

 A `resources` directory is automatically created with a `//go:embed` directive to allow microservices to bundle resource files along with the executable.
 The `embed.FS` is made available via `svc.Resources()`.